Annapurna Base Camp Trek

 Annapurna Base Camp Trek Cost

 The Annapurna Base Camp trek can be done on a very low budget.
 Around Rs.2500 is the common and sufficient daily expenditure on a trek to Annapurna Base Camp trek.
-The expenditures are categorized into following stuffs:

 What to pack for the Annapurna Base Camp Trek